We wish to acknowledge the invaluable assistance provided by Access Space, Sheffield, in constructing this website: access-space.org.uk

 We have a strong association with local statutory and non-statutory bodies such as the local authority Countryside and Planning Services at Sheffield City Council, Derbyshire County Council and North East Derbyshire District Council; Sheffield & Rotherham Wildlife Trust, Derbyshire Wildlife Trust, RSPB Sheffield, Sorby Natural History Society, Lowland Derbyshire Biodiversity Partnership, and Sheffield Hallam University.
 We also have links with other local groups.

 Members can make new friends in a family friendly group, learn more about their local area, take part in healthy activities, and have the satisfaction of doing something for future generations.
+We welcome non-members on our informal walks.
+Please contact us if you wish to take part in a walk - see the Contacts page.

 We have a varied programme of activities: